gkxiao/unidock/README.md

    <li>Lines are ignored if the first column is not numeric (e.g., header with titles - x, y, z, V set , r, type - in the examples above). </li>
    <li>The first three columns define the x,y,z coordinates of the bias site center, in Å.</li>
    <li>The fourth column corresponds to the energy reward ( V set ), in kcal/mol, to be applied at the bias site center.
 It has to be a negative number .
 If there is no thermodynamic information for the site, a reasonable value is -2.0 kcal/mol, which sets a relatively strong bias.</li>
-   <li>The fifth column is the radius ( r ) of the bias site, in Å. It controls the extent of energy reward through space according to a Gaussian function -see equation in Figure 1-.
+   <li>The fifth column is the radius ( r ) of the bias site, in Å. It controls the extent of energy reward through space according to a Gaussian function.
 A reasonable value range that builds a well defined bias site is between 0.6 and 1.2 Å.</li>
    <li>The last column indicates the type of bias and, in consequence, which energy maps will be modified: (1)acc modifies NA and OA maps;(2) don modifies HD maps; (3)aro creates an ad hoc new map (AC, aromatic center map) ;(4)map modifies the energy map specified in the -m argument.IMPORTANT: map biases
 cannot be combined with other types of biases ( don , acc , aro ) in the same execution of the program.</li>
 </ul>